 About one and a half-hour southwest is Garmisch-Partenkirchen.
-It’s close to the Austrian border and so you’ll see part of the Alps as they spill over into Germany.
-It’s a beautiful mountainside town.
-It’s also close to a number of other great things to see.
+It’s a beautiful mountainside town close to the Austrian border, and so you’ll see part of the Alps as they spill over into Germany.
+It’s also close to several other great things to see.
 For instance, Partnach Gorge:

-The Gorge is a protected area.
-So you park at the Olympic stadium they have (you’ll see a huge artificial ski jump) and from there it’s about a 20-minute walk to the Gorge entrance.
-The entrance fee is 5 Euros, so don’t forget to take cash.
-The Gorge is as you see above and impossibly long.
-There’s a very narrow walkway on the side, (you can see it in the left of the picture).
-It’s not treacherous in that its flat and pretty level, but it is wet.
-So, water protective clothing and comfortable shoes are a must when coming here.
+The Gorge is a protected area and thus requires a fee to enter (cash only).
+The best way to access it is to park at the Olympic stadium and walk the 20-minutes it takes to get to the Gorge entrance.
+The Gorge is, as you see above and impossibly long.
+There’s a very narrow walkway on the side (you can see it on the left of the picture).
+It’s not treacherous in that it’s flat and pretty level, but it is wet.
+So, water-protective clothing and comfortable shoes are a must when coming here.

-The night we were there, I also discovered a show being featured at the Friedrichstadt Pallast, which is the Berlin theater.
-The entire show was a combination of fashion, dance, and acrobatics, plus some humor thrown in.
-The best comparison I can think of here is maybe something like Cirque du Soleil.
+If you like to attend shows, theater, and entertainment, then the Friedrichstadt Palast, which is the Berlin theater, is an excellent option.
+They played a dance show and drama number with a combination of fashion, dance, and acrobatics, plus some humor.
+The best comparison is maybe something like Cirque du Soleil.

-Taking pictures during the show wasn’t allowed, unfortunately.
+Taking pictures during the show isn’t allowed, unfortunately.

-Heidelberg Castle is known for being the most famous castle ruins in the world.
+While you’re there, check out Heidelberg Castle, known for being the most famous castle ruin in the world.

 The place looks like a postcard:

-Getting to and from most of these locations we did by renting a car and driving.
-See more about driving in Germany in my post Facing the Autobahn: A Guide to Driving in Germany.
+See more about driving in Germany in the post Facing the Autobahn: A Guide to Driving in Germany.